 For example, an inner module might define three fields as

-See EventFlow Editor Read-Only Canvas for information on the context menu item that can open non-hygienic modules in a way that shows how their input stream schemas will be overridden at runtime.
+See EventFlow Editor Read-Only Canvas for information on the context menu item that can open non-hygienic modules in a way that shows how their input stream schemas are overridden at runtime.

 When using a module marked as hygienic, the schema of the Module Reference must be strictly compatible with the number and data type of the module's input streams, or must be compatibly coercible to the module's data types.
 Interfaces can be marked hygienic, as well, which requires modules that implement that interface to be hygienic.